Kayjim/tts-js-app-dev-2019/Lesson 05 - Functions - Part 3.md

 });

-//Number of touchdowns by runningbacks players
+//Number of touchdowns by runningbacks players.filter(function(player){
-.filter(function(player){
-return player.position ==='RB';
+    return player.position === 'RB';
-})
-.reduce(function(total, player){
-total += player.touchdowns;
+}).reduce(function(sum, current){
+    return sum + current.touchdowns;
 },0)

 ```

 ## Asynchronous Programming

 In computer programs, asynchronous operation means that a process operates independently of other processes, whereas synchronous operation means that the process runs only as a result of some other process being completed or handing off operation.

 #### _Why_ is this important?
 Asynchronus programming:<br>